kalpana-ts/Package-Tracking/README.md

 You can clone it from the repo and run it from the project directory.

+You can also directly visit the website : https://yellow-package.web.app/

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).